shaunoconnor/Me/resume/resume.md

 A few projects that I worked on have been recognized nationally and internationally, Virgin 4320; Gold in Direct, Silver in Direct Integrated and Bronze Cyber at Cannes Lions Advertising Festival.
 D&AD Yellow Pencil in Direct / Digital, D&AD Yellow Pencil, UN Voices Project; Bronze Cannes Lions Advertising Festival, UN Voices Project; Silver AWARD.

-I enjoy writing code, making functional software, creating prototypes and scamps with creative & technical approaches.
-Strategic thinking for utilities, platforms & integrating new technology into creative concepting with current and new technologies.
+I enjoy writing code, making functional software, creating prototypes and scamps with creative & technical approaches, strategic thinking for utilities, platforms & integrating new technology into creative concepting.

-I have strong opinions about technology in advertising and think that now is a great time to be a technologist in this industry.
-One of the most important skills in our industry is the ability to execute your ideas.
-We must be able to prototype our ideas, be able to incorporate multiple technologies, software, hardware & interaction design.
+I am passionate about technology in advertising and think that now is a great time to be in this industry.
+One of the most important skills in our industry is the ability to execute your ideas, we must be able to prototype our ideas with multiple technologies, software & hardware with interaction front of mind.

-I have over 10 years of differing experiences, as opposed to the same years experiences 10 times over.
+I have over 10 years of vast experiences, as opposed to the same years experiences 10 times over and enjoy solving new problems everyday.

 ----